paawak/blog/code/transaction-demo/cmt-transaction-demo/cmt-transaction-plain/README.md

 # About

 This demoes a simple web-application, and how transaction works in a Container Managed Transaction.
 Our example container would be Wildfly 13.
 It uses Wildfly's JTA compliant container managed transactions.
-Spring is used for DI as well as transactions, though the underlying transaction manager is from Wildfly.
+No Spring is used.

 # How to build